What Is A Freddie Mac Home Possible Mortgage And Is It Right For You?

 You can sign up for a home buyer education course provided by a HUD-approved counseling agency, housing finance agencies, community development financial institutions or mortgage insurance companies.
 The easiest choice, though, might be to take Freddie Mac's online CreditSmart courses.

-Freddie Mac's course will provide strategies for managing your money, an overview of why your credit matters, strategies for applying for a mortgage and suggestions on how to avoid foreclosure and default.
+Freddie Mac's course will provide strategies for managing your money, an overview of why your credit matters, strategies for applying for a mortgage and suggestions on how to avoid foreclosure and mortgage default.

 What Are The Advantages Of A Home Possible Mortgage?